University of California, Santa Cruz on Overleaf

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You’ll need to link your account to your University of California, Santa Cruz Single Sign-On.

-Join a community of authors at University of California, Santa Cruz
+Join a community of over 3013 authors at University of California, Santa Cruz

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!